 A testicular ultrasound, also known as a scrotal ultrasound, is a non-invasive imaging exam that uses high-frequency sound waves to assess the testicles and scrotum.
-The scan also provides information about the epididymis (tubs by the testicles that collects sperm), vas deferens, and surrounding tissues in the genital area.
+The scan also provides information about the epididymis (tubes by the testicles that collect sperm), vas deferens, and surrounding tissues in the genital area.

 Reasons for a Testicular Ultrasound

 Your doctor may order a testicular ultrasound to get information about the health of your testicles, scrotum, and genital region.
 Typically, this exam is used to investigate symptoms such as pain, swelling, asymmetry, or trauma.